 If you are going through a difficult time financially, the worry and stress you face trying to pay your bills each month can be overwhelming.
 Whether due to an illness and unexpected medical bills, the loss of a job, or just getting in over your head with expenses, financial struggles can be devastating.
 Bankruptcy law is designed to give individuals a fresh start financially.
 If you qualify for bankruptcy, it can mean getting your finances back on track and the ability to work toward your ultimate financial goals.

 All bankruptcies are governed by federal law regardless of the state in which you live.
-Under the U.S. Bankruptcy Code, an individual or a business may file bankruptcy under several different Chapters, but commonly, most people file under Chapter 7, Chapter 13, or Chapter 11.
+Under the U.S. Bankruptcy Code, an individual or a business may file bankruptcy under several different Chapters, but commonly, most people file under Chapter 7 and Chapter 13.

 Chapter 7 bankruptcy is known as “liquidation bankruptcy” as it clears away most of your unsecured debts without the need to repay your creditors.
 An individual debtor must qualify to file a Chapter 7 by “passing” the Means Test.
 The Means Test is designed to determine who has enough income to repay their debts.
 If it is determined that you have sufficient income, you may not be eligible to file under Chapter 7 and may instead be restricted to filing under Chapter 13.